-- Fruit -stewed apples, dried apricots, etc. - Vegetables -roasted vegetables, dried onion, canned plum tomatoes (have been cooked), etc. - Meat, Poultry & Game -roasted chicken breast, cooked beef in a red wine sauce, - Fish -tuna steak in brine (as it has been cooked), dried cod, fish fingers (must be reformed), sushi (as it has been smoked) etc. - Shellfish -cooked shrimps, boiled lobster, crab in brine, etc. - Nuts & Seeds -roasted hazelnuts, salted peanuts, dried walnuts etc. - Aquatic Invertebrates -sautéed squid, fried octopus, etc. - Aquatic Plants dried seaweed, cooked carrageen moss,
+- Meat, Poultry & Game roasted chicken breast, cooked beef in a red wine sauce - Fish -tuna steak in brine (as it has been cooked), dried cod, fish fingers (must be reformed), sushi (as it has been smoked) etc. - Shellfish -cooked shrimps, boiled lobster, crab in brine, etc. - Nuts & Seeds roasted hazelnuts, salted peanuts, dried walnuts etc. - Aquatic Invertebrates sautéed squid, fried octopus, etc. - Aquatic Plants dried seaweed, cooked carrageen moss

-4.7.2 Unprepared & Unprocessed
+4.7.2 Unprepared and Unprocessed Products

-The rationale for determining if products are unprepared and unprocessed depends on whether they are sold in their natural state or have undergone only rudimentary change; e.g. cleaned, trimmed, chopped, peeled or immersed in its own natural juice or water.
-These products can have the addition of flavouring, which does not alter its natural state, e.g. herbs, spices, seasoning, etc., though the addition of these must not be responsible for any physical change to the product.
+The rationale for determining if products are unprepared and unprocessed depends on whether they are sold in their natural state or have undergone only rudimentary change, e.g., cleaned, trimmed, chopped, peeled, or immersed in its own natural juice or water.
+These products can have the addition of flavouring, which does not alter its natural state, e.g., herbs, spices, seasoning, etc., though the addition of these must not be responsible for any physical change to the product.
 This includes products that are: